william-warren/python_benchmark/donut_shop/readme.md

 # Donut Shop

 ### Goal
-Make a terminal based donut shop in python that allows users to make decision on the donut of their choice.
+Make a terminal based donut shop in python that allows users to make decision on the donut of their choice.\
+**app.py is an example application of this assignment being successfully completed**

 ### Requirements
 * Reads donut options (icing flavors, toppings, etc.) from a json file.